gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    This document defines the usage of either DTLS 1.3 {{RFC9147}}, or DTLS 1.2 {{RFC6347}}.
 Earlier versions of DTLS MUST NOT be used (see {{RFC8996}}).
 DTLS 1.3 is RECOMMENDED for security and performance reasons.
-It is expected that DTLS/SCTP as described in this document will work with future versions of DTLS.
+It is expected that DTLS in SCTP as described in this document will work with future versions of DTLS.

    Only one version of DTLS MUST be used during the lifetime of an